bartkl/backup/README.md

   Fields:
   - `path`: The path of the source files to be synced _(Required)_.
+  - `transfer direction`: Either `push` or `pull`.
+Determines whether files for this module are sent to or received from the configured host.
   - `opts`: Whitespace separated string of Rsync options that will be used (on top of the base options above) for this module specifically.

 You can define your own fields for re-use later in the file as well.
 This is particularly useful when repeating something often, like a base path.